marinvlad/HelixJump/README.md

 # HelixJump
-Disclaimer!
 This project dosen't contain all the files needed to run the unity project.
-I put only the files needed for you to have an idea how I implemented this kind of game.

 Screenshots:
 \